 The phones located in the front office and in the individual classrooms are for the use of school personnel and official school business only.
 Except for emergencies, neither teachers nor students are called to the phone during school hours.
 Guadalupe staff is not responsible for transmitting messages from parent to child or vice-versa.
 All family communication should be accomplished prior to the start of the school day.
-However, the front office hallway has a phone which is available for student use for local phone calls before and after school and at other times when the necessity should arise, such as a student illness.
 Students must obtain permission from an administrator or secretary to use the school phone.
-Students are not permitted to possess or use cell phones in the school or on the school grounds.
+Students are not permitted to use cell phones in the school or on the school grounds.

 Guadalupe encourages ongoing parental communication with the school.
 Communication may be accomplished by email, phone, or written notes.
 Additionally, the students' homework and communication folders provide for comments by both the parents and the teachers.
 Teachers and administrators are expected to respond to all communication from parents in a timely manner.